 Nitin Verma, Chitkara University, India

-Tony Cox, Cox Associates, USA
+Excused: Tony Cox, Cox Associates, USAEric Saunders, Pfizer, Global

-After introductions by members individually, Michael Dourson went over the ground rules for Alliance for Risk Assessment (ARA) projects.
+Summary of Discussions: After introductions by members individually, Michael Dourson went over the ground rules for Alliance for Risk Assessment (ARA) projects.
 Briefly stated, ARA projects are to be focused on collaborative work where no party is excluded and all viewpoints are considered.
 Additionally, ARA projects are not to be used as a pretext for criticizing a single existing or developing organization’s position.
 With this particular project, several agency positions are found to be widely disparate (PFOA safe dose estimates are more than 100,000-fold apart), and so an international collaboration to attempt a narrowing of this range seems reasonable and well within the ARA framework.
+At this point several members of the advisory group described findings of a previous international collaboration on PFOA human 1/2 life (see: https://tera.org/Alliance%20for%20Risk/Projects/pfoahumanhalflife.html).
+The prior effort was successful in reducing the credible range of the PFOA human ½ life 1 and has been cited in the recent WHO (2022)2 findings.
+Discussion then centered on whether the safe dose ranges of PFOA and PFOS would be addressed together or separately.
+The second approach was selected with discussions of PFOA occurring first, in part because of a recent publication on long term follow up with findings from the original PFOA C8 study.3 However, it was recognized by all that many of the insights gained with PFOA would also apply to PFOS.

 Next discussed was the process for the evaluation.
 The creation of three or perhaps four separate, and independent, science groups was proposed, based on the success of this approach with the previous international collaboration.
 Each group would be given identical tasks and instructions to work without discussion with other groups.
 Everyone agreed with this approach and also thought it best to address specific issues sequentially.
 Specific issues were determined to be mode(s) of action, choice of critical effect(s), method of extrapolation such as uncertainty factor, and data gaps.
 Periodic discussions among all groups was envision to share findings on specific issues and then to attempt a consensus.
+Next discussed was the invitation for folks to assist.
+It was decided to send an invitation to already identified interested folks, and to make a broader announcement along these lines on social media.
+This general invitation would be followed by specific invitations to scientists known to be erudite in certain of the issues.
+The time line for all of this work was recognized to vary depending on the issue under discussion.
+For example, discussion on the mode of action might be more easily done then that done on the critical effect.
+However, giving the science groups specific deadlines was considered important and would be determined at a subsequent advisory committee meeting.
+Interactions with outside parties was also considered to be important but premature at this call.
+Finally, the committee thought that the listing of important references was needed and that the developing website should contain a section devoted to this, but perhaps organized by specific issue.

 (1.)
 Campbell, Jerry, Harvey Clewell, Tony Cox, Michael Dourson, Shannon Ethridge, Norman Forsberg, Bernard Gadagbui, Ali Hamade, Ravi Naidu, Nathan Pechacek, Tiago Severo Peixe, Robyn Prueitt, Mahesh Rachamalla, Lorenz Rhomberg, James Smith, Nitin Verma.
 2022.
 The Conundrum of the PFOA human half-life, an international collaboration.
 Regulatory Toxicology and Pharmacology 132 (2022) 105185.